ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Authentication Credentials # {#sec-public-keys-of-joining-nodes}

-Source authentication of a message sent within the group and protected with Group OSCORE is ensured by means of a digital signature embedded in the message (in group mode), or by integrity-protecting the message with pairwise keying material derived from the asymmetric keys of sender and recipient (in pairwise mode).
+Source authentication of a message sent within the group and protected with Group OSCORE is ensured by means of a digital signature embedded in the message (in group mode), or by integrity-protecting the message with pairwise keying material derived from the asymmetric keys of the sender and recipient (in pairwise mode).

-Therefore, group members must be able to retrieve each other's authentication credential from a trusted repository, in order to verify source authenticity of incoming group messages.
+Therefore, group members must be able to retrieve each other's authentication credentials from a trusted repository, in order to verify source authenticity of incoming group messages.

 As also discussed in {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager acts as trusted repository of the authentication credentials of the group members, and provides those authentication credentials to group members if requested to.
 Upon joining an OSCORE group, a joining node is thus expected to provide its own authentication credential to the Group Manager.

-In particular, the following applies when a node joins an OSCORE group.
+The following applies when a node joins an OSCORE group, depending on the specific circumstances.

-* The joining node is going to join the group exclusively as monitor, i.e., it is not going to send messages to the group.
+* The joining node is going to join the group exclusively as monitor, i.e., it is not going to send protected messages to the group.

   In this case, the joining node is not required to provide its own authentication credential to the Group Manager, which thus does not have to perform any check related to the format of the authentication credential, to a signature or ECDH algorithm, and to possible parameters associated with the algorithm and the public key.

-In case the joining node still provides an authentication credential in the 'client_cred' parameter of the Join Request (see {{ssec-join-req-sending}}), the Group Manager silently ignores that parameter and the related parameter 'client_cred_verify'.
+  If the joining node still provides an authentication credential in the 'client_cred' parameter of the Join Request (see {{ssec-join-req-sending}}), the Group Manager silently ignores that parameter and the related parameter 'client_cred_verify'.

 * The Group Manager already acquired the authentication credential of the joining node during a past joining process.

   In this case, the joining node MAY choose not to provide again its own authentication credential to the Group Manager, in order to limit the size of the Join Request.
-The joining node MUST provide its own authentication credential again if it has provided the Group Manager with multiple authentication credentials during past joining processes, intended for different OSCORE groups.
-If the joining node provides its own authentication credential, the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated with the joining node in the OSCORE group.
+The joining node MUST provide its own authentication credential again, if it has provided the Group Manager with multiple authentication credentials during past joining processes intended for different OSCORE groups.

+  If the joining node provides its own authentication credential, the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers the authentication credential as the one associated with the joining node in the OSCORE group.

 * The joining node and the Group Manager use an asymmetric proof-of-possession key to establish a secure communication association.
-Then, two cases can occur.
+Then, two cases can occur:

-   1. When establishing the secure communication association, the Group Manager obtained from the joining node the joining node's authentication credential, in the format used in the OSCORE group and including the asymmetric proof-of-possession key as public key.
+   1. When establishing the secure communication association, the Group Manager obtained the joining node's authentication credential, which has the same format used in the OSCORE group and includes the asymmetric proof-of-possession key as public key.
 Also, such authentication credential and the proof-of-possession key are compatible with the signature or ECDH algorithm, and with possible associated parameters used in the OSCORE group.

       In this case, the Group Manager considers the authentication credential as the one associated with the joining node in the OSCORE group.
 If the joining node is aware that the authentication credential and the public key included thereof are also valid for the OSCORE group, then the joining node MAY choose to not provide again its own authentication credential to the Group Manager.